-Collect Windows metrics and logs with Splunk App for Infrastructure
+Configure Windows data collection for Splunk App for Infrastructure

-Use the easy install script to install and configure data collection agents on a host from which you want to collect metrics and log data.
-You can forward metrics and log data to the Splunk App for Infrastructure (SAI) for performance monitoring and to investigate your infrastructure.
+Use the script to install and configure data collection agents on a host from which you want to collect metrics and log data.
+You can forward metrics and log data to the Splunk App for Infrastructure for performance monitoring and to investigate your infrastructure.

 |Admin privileges||Admin privileges are required to configure data collection.|

 Step 1: Specify configuration options

 Select and/or customize your data collection options for collecting metrics and logs from your host.

 - In the Splunk App for Infrastructure user interface, click the Add Data tab.

 - In 1: Specify configuration options > Data to be collected, click the Customize link.